 My first post to Reddit was a link in /r/fullmetalalchemist.
 Of course it was: I have a podcast about that show which I feel deserves listeners.
 Surely the people who frequent a Fullmetal Alchemist subreddit would love to hear a podcast analyzing their favorite show in depth.

-See, in every community there are universal truths which are rarely, if ever, acknowledged.
-In reddit, it this: posts from days-old accounts will sometimes be marked as spam and hidden from the general public.
+In every community there are universal truths which are rarely, if ever, acknowledged.
+In reddit, the great unpoken truth is this: posts from days-old accounts will sometimes be marked as spam and hidden from the general public.
 It is an automatic process performed by software meant to protect the community.
 The only way to counteract it is to ask a moderator to manually approve your post, which, for a natural introvert like myself, may as well be asking me to skydive into a pool of sharks.
 Shameless self promotion is one thing, but asking a total stranger to help me?
-No thanks.
+No thank you

 As both an artist and a creator, it is doubly your duty to sniff out those unacknowledged truths.
 Don't do what I did.
 I agonized over the silence that followed my first post to reddit.
 Why, I wondered, is nobody acknowledging this thing I worked so hard on?
 Is it really that bad?
 I don't know, and I can't know because I didn't take the time to suss out the hidden intricacies of my new environment before tossing over my baby, hoping it would be caught before landing in the riverbed of muted silence.